-Colostomy irrigation puts water into your large bowel (colon).
-The purpose is to empty your bowel at the same time each day.
-This will help train your bowel to function on a regular schedule.
+When you irrigate your colostomy, you are putting water through your stoma into your large bowel (colon).
+This allows you to empty your bowel.
+Irrigating your colostomy at the same time every day will help train your bowel to function on a regular schedule.
 This may allow you to stay free of drainage for 24 to 48 hours.

 - Irrigation bag, tubing, and cone tip

 - Paper towel or washcloth